-I find that the best way is to co-wash, condition and scalp massage with warm water and then for the final bit, I hold the shower handle between my legs, flip my hair upside down in front of me, turn the water to cold.
+I find that the best way is to co-wash, condition and scalp massage with warm water, and then for the final bit, I hold the shower handle between my legs, flip my hair upside down in front of me, and turn the water to cold.

 I then squish, scrunch and form big juicy lumps of curls with water and a bit of conditioner.

 Then I turn the water warm again and wash myself off.
 I add gel or mousse to my curls and plop with a microfibre towel whilst getting dressed.

 Make sure you deep condition once a week when you’re starting out.